rewardenv/reward/docs/configuration/livereload.md

 ## LiveReload Setup

-LiveReload routing is currently supported only on the `magento2` environment type.
+LiveReload routing is currently supported on the `magento2`, `pwa-studio` and `shopware` environment types.
 Other environment types may utilize LiveReload via per-project compose configurations to set up the routing for LiveReload JS and WebSocket endpoints.

 ### Configuration for Magento 2